amartin14/intro/README.md

 # Intro

-Nick, this is just a simple git repo to mess around with if you want to start learning javascript.
+This is just a simple git repo to mess around with if you want to start learning javascript.
 It's easy to get started, and you'll learn faster than you think you will- and it's a ton of fun.

 Start by forking this repo and then cloning down to your computer.